J&J Medical Connect

 • Inclusion criteria:

-• Adult patients (aged ≥18 years) with PsA who were initiated on SC TREMFYA or SC IL-17Ai using IQVIATM Health Plan Claims Data.
+• Adult patients (aged ≥18 years) with PsA initiated on SC TREMFYA or SC IL-17Ai who were identified using IQVIATM Health Plan Claims Data were included.

-• Patients who had ≥12 months of continuous health insurance eligibility before the index date.
+• Patients who had ≥12 months of continuous health insurance eligibility before the index date were included.

 • The baseline period was defined as 12 months before the index date on which the patient was diagnosed with PsA based on ≥2 claims for PsA ≥30 days apart and ≥1 prescription claim for a PsA-related medication.